manhal-mhd/netops1/README.md

 ```bash
 named-checkconf
 ```
+This command validates the BIND configuration file for any syntax errors.

 #### Start Service
 ```bash
 service named restart
 ```
+This command starts or restarts the BIND service to apply the new configuration.

 #### Test BIND
 ```bash
 dig @192.168.0.217 google.com
 ```
+The `dig` command tests the DNS resolution using the configured BIND server.

 ![image](https://github.com/user-attachments/assets/7e1ed96b-ff80-4a1b-9eb4-b70166b64526)